 McMahon M. 2018 The Leadership Experiences of the Assistant Directors of Nursing in Dublin Academic Teaching Hospitals.
 Unpublished Doctoral Dissertation, Dublin City University.
+Nursing and Midwifery Board of Ireland 2019 Practice Standards and Guidelines for Nurses and Midwives with Prescriptive Authority.
+NMBI, Dublin.

 Nursing and Midwifery Board of Ireland 2016a Nurse Registration Programmes Standards and Requirements.
 Nursing and Midwifery Board of Ireland, Dublin.
+OECD 2019 Health at a Glance 2019: OECD Indicators, OECD Publishing, Paris.